lasuomela/carla-ros-docker/README.md

 https://carla.readthedocs.io/en/latest/build_docker/

 for more information about running the Carla docker image.
-The ROS-bridge used in this repo is compatible with Carla 9.11.
 Once downloaded, you can try to run the Carla container (headless) by running

 ```bash
 ./run-bash-carla.sh